Skip to Main Content

 2. Emeritus faculty and academic staff.

-3. Student organizations (full-time private office if necessary to perform service, bull pen if not).
+3. Student organizations (full-time private office if necessary to perform service, shared if not).

 4. Activities cosponsored by the university.